Pichfithay History, Family Crest & Coats of Arms

 The ancestry of the name Pichfithay dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived in the parish of Pitchford found in Shropshire.

 Early Origins of the Pichfithay family

 This web page shows only a small excerpt of our Pichfithay research.
-Another 64 words (5 lines of text) are included under the topic Early Pichfithay History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1591, 1599, 1649 and 1695 are included under the topic Early Pichfithay History in all our PDF Extended History products and printed products wherever possible.

 Pichfithay Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Pichfithay have been found, including Pickford, Pitchford, Picford, Pichford, Pitford and others.

 Early Notables of the Pichfithay family (pre 1700)